cWetaski/FIVER/README.md

+## Author info
+This code was developed by Charles Wetaski under the supervision of Emiliano Casati at ETH Zürich.
+It is an extension of the work from Sebastian Sas-Brunser.

+If you have questions, please email charles@wetaski.com.

 # FIVER
 FIVER (FInite VolumE and Ray tracer) is a MATLAB-based set of tools which can be used to solve heat transfer problems involving radiation.
 This code is an extension of the work of Sebastian Sas-Brunser, described in [1].